Kichi779/Twitch-Chat-Bot/README.md

 cd chatbot

 pip install -r requirements.txt (Or you can click on install.bat file)

-Then you can run it by pressing run.bat from the folder.
-(If run.bat doesn't work, you can open bot.py by double-clicking the file.)
 ```
+## Usage

+- **Put your oauths (bots) in the Oauth.txt file.
+Then add the messages you want to be written to the messages.txt file, line by line.**

+- **Then run the run.bat file or double click the chatbot.py file.**

 If you have a problem, come to my discord server.
 If you don't understand Python, you can also come to my discord server.

 # Getting an OAuth code